eudoxia0/eudoxia0.github.io/article/_posts/2023-07-30-you-need-more-constraints.md

    programming language of the API server.

 In general you should enforce every invariant you can tractably enforce.
-Most of these you can come up with while designing the database, and ollowing a checklist (such as this post) can help.
+Most of these you can come up with while designing the database, and following a checklist (such as this post) can help.
 Some of them you will only come up with after the fact, looking at the data, and often wonder why you didn't think of them.